Original Post; June 18,2017

 Canon 600EX-RT / Godox AD360ii-C (shown below – bare bulb)

 An advantage of the AD360 is it’s ability to shoot bare bulb; this is extremely useful when using the flash with soft-boxes.
 Also, unlike most studio strobes, the actual flash tube is housed within a glass housing which allows you to use your bare fingers to insert or remove the tube.

 Whether you buy the Canon (AD360ii-C) or Nikon (AD360ii-N) version, they both have full eTTL/iTTL capabilities.
 The receivers are built-in but you do have to buy a relatively inexpensive transmitter, X1T-C for the Canon, X1T-N for the Nikon.

 Being a Canon user I have both the Canon 600EX-RT flash units along with the associated Canon ST-E3-RT Speedlite Transmitter.
 I also have a few Youngnou 600EX-RT speedlites that work seamlessly with the Canon speedlites and transmitter.
 Needless to say that although the Godox and Canon transmitter use 2.4GHz as their transmission frequency, they are not interoperable.
 So if you want to use the AD360ii with your existing speedlites you’ll need to purchase the Godox X1R receivers.

-A couple of weeks ago I tried out a colleague’s AD360ii-C and attached my Canon ST-E3-RT to the hot-shoe of the X1T-C. I was able to invoke a pre-flash so I incorrectly assumed I could mount both Godox and Canon triggers and control both flash systems.
+A couple of weeks ago I tried out a colleague’s AD360ii-C and attached my Canon ST-E3-RT radio transmitter to the hot-shoe of the Godox X1T-C transmitter.
+I was able to invoke a pre-flash so I incorrectly assumed I could mount both Godox and Canon triggers and control both flash systems.
 Now that I have my own unit, I was able to do more extensive testing and the units really don’t play well together, at least not in TTL mode.